 Q: What documents do I bring with me to the theater?

 A: Proof of vaccination can be your official card or a photo or copy of your vaccine card along with a photo ID.
+A photo on your phone is accepted.

 Q: What type of COVID-19 test will you accept in place of proof of vaccination?